Beefy.Finance (BIFI) Price Reaches $1,218.90 on Exchanges

-Beefy.Finance (BIFI) traded flat against the dollar during the one day period ending at 12:00 PM Eastern on June 17th.
-In the last seven days, Beefy.Finance has traded flat against the dollar.
-Beefy.Finance has a market capitalization of $87.76 million and $1.93 million worth of Beefy.Finance was traded on exchanges in the last 24 hours.
-One Beefy.Finance coin can now be purchased for about $1,218.90 or 0.01944209 BTC on popular cryptocurrency exchanges.
+Beefy.Finance (BIFI) traded flat against the U.S. dollar during the 24 hour period ending at 15:00 PM ET on June 20th.
+One Beefy.Finance coin can currently be bought for about $1,218.90 or 0.01944209 BTC on major cryptocurrency exchanges.
+Beefy.Finance has a total market capitalization of $87.76 million and $1.93 million worth of Beefy.Finance was traded on exchanges in the last day.
+Over the last week, Beefy.Finance has traded flat against the U.S. dollar.

 - Kava.io (KAVA) traded flat against the dollar and now trades at $5.62 or 0.00012724 BTC.